 Following approval of this work plan, TtNUS will procure the required subcontractors and begin mobilization activities.
-Mobilization/demobilization includes the following:
+Mobilization/demobilization may include multiple events and each event will include the following as needed:

-- Approval of all subcontractors by the TtNUS Health and Safety Department - Utility clearances in the proposed boring areas. - Mobilization of subcontractors, equipment, and materials to the site. - Receipt of drilling and/or dig permits. - Conducting an approximately 1-hour long site-specific health and safety review meeting. - Delineation of the work zones (exclusion zone, contamination reduction zone, and support zone) as required by the Health and Safety Plan (HASP) (See Appendix D). - Arrangement of an area to perform decontamination procedures. - Demobilization of equipment and materials from the site. - Performance of general site clean-up and removal of trash.
+- Approval of all subcontractors by the TtNUS Health and Safety Department - Utility clearances in the proposed boring areas. - Mobilization of subcontractors, equipment, and materials to the site. - Receipt of drilling and/or well permits via subcontractor. - Conducting an approximately 1-hour long site-specific health and safety review meeting. - Delineation of the work zones (exclusion zone, contamination reduction zone, and support zone) as required by the Health and Safety Plan (HASP) (See Appendix D). - Arrangement of an area to perform decontamination procedures. - Demobilization of equipment and materials from the site. - Performance of general site clean-up and removal of trash.